hoangsonww/The-MovieVerse-Database/.github/README.md

 ## Deployment

-The current deployment and production branch is the [main-deployment-branch](https://github.com/hoangsonww/The-MovieVerse-Database/tree/main-deployment-branch) and is being deployed to the official website at [movie-verse.com](https://movie-verse.com).
+The official website is currently deployed LIVE at **[movie-verse.com](https://movie-verse.com)**.
 The deployment process involves building the frontend, backend, and mobile app, configuring the server, and deploying the application to the server.
 The deployment process is automated using CI/CD pipelines and scripts to ensure a seamless deployment experience.

 The **official** app is currently using [Netlify](https://www.netlify.com/) for the frontend deployment and [Vercel](https://vercel.com) for the backend deployment.
 The deployment status is monitored regularly to ensure the application is up and running smoothly.